Winter Haven Hotel

 Community Planning and Development

 This is a 6-story, 3-bay domestic building in the Art Deco style built in 1939.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are original stucco.
 Exterior walls that run the length of the porch are covered by coral stone.
 The building has a flat with parapet roof.
 Windows are replacement aluminum casements.
 Windows in the central bay on the primary facade (east elevation) are unique for the way they were placed by the architect- at each floor there is a set of six window panes that form three protruding triangles.
 There is a single-story, corner wrap-around open porch characterized by an integrated (under the main) roof with fluted stuccoed posts.
 Ornamented by coral stone clad walls, tri-colored terrazzo floor designs and stuccoed railings ornamented by horizontal banding.
 Replacement door flanked on either side by coral stone columns and terrazzo flooring underneath.

 * Date source: Miami-Dade County Property Appraiser